Emu Park, Queensland: Education

-Emu Park State School is a government primary (Prep-6) school for boys and girls at 26 Fountain Street (23.2597°S 150.8207°E).
+Emu Park State School is a government primary (Prep–6) school for boys and girls at 26 Fountain Street (23.2597°S 150.8207°E).
 In 2018, the school had an enrolment of 507 students with 37 teachers (33 full-time equivalent) and 25 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Emu Park, despite lobbying and support from the local community to have a high school established in the town which has at times become a contentious political issue.
-The nearest secondary school is Yeppoon State High School in Yeppoon to the north.
+There are no secondary schools in Emu Park, despite lobbying and support from the local community to have a high school established in the town which has at times become a contentious political issue.
+The nearest governmentsecondary school is Yeppoon State High School in Yeppoon to the north.

 Facilities

 Emu Park has facilities for a range of emergency services: